Skip Ribbon Commands

 While the exact cause of stomach cancer is unknown, several factors have been found to play a role in its development.
 These risk factors include:

-• A chronic infection by a bacteria called helicobacter pylori
+• A chronic infection by a bacteria called Helicobacter Pylori

 • Gastroesophageal reflux disease